 From a historian of American religion at Yale University.
 “Religious freedom is so often presented as a timeless American ideal and an inalienable right, appearing fully formed at the founding of the United States.
 That is simply not so, Tisa Wenger contends in this sweeping and brilliantly argued book.
 Instead, American ideas about religious freedom were continually reinvented through a vibrant national discourse—Wenger calls it ‘religious freedom talk’—that cannot possibly be separated from the evolving politics of race and empire.” (source)

 Williams, Joan C. 2017.
 White Working Class: Overcoming Class Cluelessness in America.
 Boston, MA: Harvard Business Review Press.

 From the publisher: “Around the world, populist movements are gaining traction among the white working class.
 Meanwhile, members of the professional elite—journalists, managers, and establishment politicians—are on the outside looking in, left to argue over the reasons.
 In White Working Class, Joan C. Williams, described as having ‘something approaching rock star status’ by The New York Times, explains why so much of the elite’s analysis of the white working class is misguided, rooted in class cluelessness.”

-Brad Vermurlen earned his Ph.D. in sociology at the University of Notre Dame in 2016.
-He now writes and drinks coffee in downtown Ann Arbor, Michigan, where he lives with his wife, Alex.
+Brad Vermurlen is the Director of Social Research for Docent Research Group but publishes as an independent scholar.
+He earned his Ph.D. in sociology at the University of Notre Dame in 2016, and now lives near Ann Arbor, Michigan, with his wife and young daughter.
 His website is www.bradvermurlen.com.